bisdn/bisdn.github.io/network_configuration/bgp.md

 The parameter `router bgp <AS>` is the first configuration for bgpd, where we define the Autonomous System (AS) for the routing daemon.
-The `router id` parameters is used to identify the router we are configuring and has to be unique within the system.
+The `router id` parameter is used to identify the router we are configuring and has to be unique within the system.
 The `neighbor` lines configure the remote peer and how to connect to it.
 The `remote-as`, must match the AS number for the remote endpoint.
 The option `ebgp-multihop 1` is used to ensure that the connection